mkpetterson/sfcrime/README.md

 ## General Crime Statistics

-The top 10 crimes as classified by category using tree mapping:
+The top 10 crimes as classified by Category using tree mapping:
     ![alttext](data/images/crimetreecat.png)

-The top 10 crimes as classified by description using tree mapping:
+The top 10 crimes as classified by Description using tree mapping:
     ![alttext](data/images/crimetreedesc.png)